redhat-developer/rpm-packaging-guide/README.md

 [reStructuredText](http://www.sphinx-doc.org/en/stable/rest.html) and was
 published at http://rpm-guide.readthedocs.io/en/latest/.

-The document is now being converted to AsciiDoc and its draft is published at [https://rpm-packaging-guide.github.io/](https://rpm-packaging-guide.github.io/).
+Later, the document was converted to AsciiDoc and is published at [https://rpm-packaging-guide.github.io/](https://rpm-packaging-guide.github.io/).
-Note that this is a work in progress.

-You can find the document topic pages in `source` in this git repository.
-The `community` and `rhel` directories contain index pages for an upstream community version and a RHEL 7 downstream version, respectively.
+You can find the document topic pages in the `source` directory in this Git repository.
+The `community` and `rhel` directories contain index pages for an upstream community version and a RHEL downstream version, respectively.

 In order to render it, first make sure you have [asciidoctor](http://asciidoctor.org/) installed.